ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

   key register to a realm, then driving the firmware side once: write key and data into buffer 1, set the inactive-buffer id to 0 so buffer 1 becomes the freshly finished buffer, and raise the interrupt.
+- Each test writes a distinguishable value into the buffer to be read (buffer
-- Each test fills the two buffers of its registers with different values, so a wrong buffer fails the check.
+  1) only; the other buffer keeps whatever it held before (zeros or previous test data), so a wrong buffer fails the check.
 It asserts the delivered data equals the freshly written buffer and the `VersionNumber` equals `realm->getVersion(key)`; the correlated test additionally asserts the key value is the one of the same buffer generation as the data.
 - Edge cases of the individual features (repeated/backwards key, both buffer